mwedlin/obsidian-time-tracker/README.md

 # Time Tracker
 Time Tracker plugin for Obsidian.
+It started as a clone of Super Simple Time Tracker (Thank you Ellpeck, great program), but has been extended to have all the bells and whistles I needed to track time spent on my own projects.

 # 🤔 Usage
 Time is tracked in Clients/Projects and tasks.